corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 you easily construct chains of transactions and verify that they either pass validation, or fail with a particular error message.

-Testing contracts with this domain specific language is covered in the separate tutorial, [Writing a contract test](tutorial-test-dsl.md).
+Testing contracts with this domain specific language is covered in the separate tutorial, [Writing contract tests](tutorial-test-dsl.md).

 ## Adding a generation API to your contract